CodeByLine/lms6-v2/ReadMe.txt

-This project is an extension of my exercise called lms5 (CustomUser - register, login, logout, password change/rest.)
+This project is an extension of my exercise called lms6 (CustomUser - register, login, logout, password change/rest.)

+Added "Course Catalog" in this app.

 This app was originally based on the series of tutorials by SuperCoder ("Python Django Student Management System, https://youtu.be/y3llbdTtam4).
 One version can be found on GitHub: https://github.com/hackstarsj